 The IRS doesn’t let you deduct every dollar you pay in tuition, nor is it available to all taxpayers.
 Form 8917 puts a limit on your annual deduction, which is $4,000 for the 2017 tax year.
 If you pay more than this, the excess is not deductible and cannot be used in a future tax year.

 In addition, if you earn too much income during the year, the IRS will not allow you to claim the deduction.
 The income amount can change each year, but is always based on your adjusted gross income (AGI) before reducing it by the tuition deduction.
 In 2017 for example, a single taxpayer whose AGI exceeds $80,000 is not eligible to claim the deduction.

 When you use TurboTax to prepare your taxes, we’ll ask some simple questions about your income and education expenses.
 Then we’ll tell you how much you can deduct, and fill in all the right forms for you—including Form 8917.

 The half-page Form 8917 only allows you to include the payments you actually make during the tax year.
 However, if you pay for a course that doesn’t start until next year, you can still deduct those expenses as long as it starts before April 1.

-The form is only a valid attachment to an IRS Form 1040 or 1040A.
-So if you are eligible to file a Form 1040EZ, you should consider using a different tax form; otherwise, you will forfeit your tuition deduction.
 Don’t worry—if you’re using TurboTax, we’ll figure out which forms you need to file to get all of the deductions and credits you deserve.

 Get every deduction